vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_NANO/lib/README.md

+# NOTES

+Any library files stored in this folder should be prefixed with `nano`.

+# LIBRARY FILES INFORMATION

 This directory is intended for project specific (private) libraries.
 PlatformIO will compile them to static libraries and link into executable file.